-Join us for the 10th anniversary running of the DICK’S Sporting Goods Pittsburgh Marathon and the exciting weekend of events!
-Activities begin on Friday, May 4, 2018 with the GNC Live Well Pittsburgh Health and Fitness Expo.
+Join us and MOVE at the 2019 DICK’S Sporting Goods Pittsburgh Marathon and exciting weekend of events!
+Activities begin on Friday, May 3, 2019 with the GNC Live Well Pittsburgh Health and Fitness Expo.

-On Saturday, May 5, we’ll host the UPMC Health Plan/UPMC Sports Medicine Pittsburgh 5K Run, Toyota of Pittsburgh Kids Marathon, Pittsburgh Toddler Trot and Pittsburgh Pet Walk.
+On Saturday, May 4, we’ll host the UPMC Health Plan/UPMC Sports Medicine Pittsburgh 5K Run, Pittsburgh Kids Marathon, Pittsburgh Toddler Trot and Pittsburgh Pet Walk.

 Having trouble looking up your race number?